What is Yersiniosis?

 - Wash your hands and your children's hands after touching animals or toys that animals use whether at home or at a petting zoo

-- Always store raw meat in the bottom of the refrigerator in a covered bowl to prevent drips of raw meat juice contaminating other foods
+- Always store raw meat on the lowest shelf of the refrigerator in a covered bowl to prevent drips of raw meat juice contaminating other foods

 - Always wash and sanitize cutting boards, surfaces and utensils immediately after you prepare foods and always before ready-to-eat foods are placed on them